BoruTamena/my-go-project-template/internal/README.md

 # Internal Folder

-The `internal/` directory contains the private application code that should not be imported by external projects.
-This is a key Go convention, ensuring encapsulation and preventing external packages from accessing internal implementations.
+The `internal/` directory contains private, application-specific code that should not be imported by external projects.
+This is a core Go convention, ensuring encapsulation and maintaining a clear separation between the application's internal logic and external interfaces.

 ---

 ## Purpose

-The `internal/` directory is used to organize the core business logic, application-specific functionality, and other modules that are not intended to be exposed outside this project.

-It typically includes the following subdirectories, adhering to clean architecture principles (like Ports & Adapters):
+The `internal/` directory is designed to:
+- Organize **core business logic** and **application-specific functionality**.
+- Prevent unintended usage or exposure of internal implementations to external packages.
+- Adhere to clean architecture principles, like **Ports and Adapters**, promoting modularity, scalability, and maintainability.

+Each subdirectory serves a distinct purpose, ensuring a well-structured codebase.

 ---